 - An injury to the thoracic spine will often usually result in paraplegia affecting the function of the lower limbs with an impact on the chest and legs.

-- An injury to the T1-T8 Vertebra can result in some loss of function to the trunk and may cause some difficulty in sitting and supporting the body.
+- Injury to the T1-T8 Vertebra can result in some loss of function to the trunk and may cause some difficulty in sitting and supporting the body.

 - An injury to the T9-T12 vertebrae will result in paraplegia lower down in the body but the patient will often retain control of the trunk and the ability to sit and balance the upper part of the body.